This post is also available in: German

 Also, what are their friends doing and using?

-You can also ask your team to provide more details on what problems your ideal customer is exposed to on a daily basis and what exactly is in their environment.
+You can also ask your team to provide more details on what problems your ideal customer is exposed to daily and what exactly is in their environment.

 All this information is valuable to understand their external influences, how is this affecting them, or how will this affect their purchasing behaviors.
 You can then use this to be proactive in creating products that solve a problem they foresee.